vuex-orm/vuex-orm/docs/guide/store/retrieving-data.md

 # Retrieving Data

 You can use getters to retrieve data from the Vuex Store.
-Not only it fetches the data, but Vuex ORM will convert those fetched data into a model class instance.
+Not only does it fetch the data, but Vuex ORM will convert the fetched data into a model class instance.

 ```js
 const user = store.getters['entities/users/find'](1)